 But certain symptoms may indicate a more serious problem.
 Call your provider immediately if you experience:

 Are you ready to lose weight and improve your life?
 At one of our free information sessions, you can meet our weight loss specialists and learn more about bariatric surgery options.
-Sign up online or find a session near you by calling (412) DOCTORS (412) 362-8677.
+Find a session near you by calling (412) DOCTORS (412) 362-8677.

 Copyright © 2021 Allegheny Health Network.
 All rights reserved